Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 Unlike your job, your business is centered around your vision.

-Now, to reach that goal, I established objectives that will get me there and keep me accountable.
+To reach that goal, I established objectives that will get me there and keep me accountable.

 4. Get Acquainted with Delayed Gratification